Meet the Browns (play)

-Meet the Browns is an 2004 American stage play written, produced and directed by Tyler Perry.
+Meet the Browns is a 2004 American stage play written, produced and directed by Tyler Perry.
 It stars David & Tamela Mann as Mr. Brown & Cora, as they head off to see Brown's side of the family.
 The play is a spin off of 2003's Madea's Class Reunion, where it's revealed at the ending that Brown is Cora's long-lost father.
-The live performance released on VHS and DVD (October 27, 2004) was recorded live in Cleveland at the Palace Theatre on October 7 - 10, 2004.
+The live performance released on VHS and DVD on October 27, 2004 was recorded live in Cleveland at the Palace Theatre in October 2004.

 Plot

 The play begins with Brown's (David Mann) brother, L.B., and his wife, Sarah, in their house very early in the morning.
 Their daughter, Milay (whose real name is Millie Jean), soon comes in after being awakened at her own house by her parents.
 She soon learns that her grandfather (Brown and L.B.'s father) had died, and they need help preparing for the funeral.
 After a little convincing, Milay decides to help with funeral arrangements.